abedhraiz/how_to/docs/ml-infrastructure/model-serving-guide.md

 ---

 *This guide covers model serving.
-For ML lifecycle management, see [MLOps guides](../data-engineering/ml-ops/).*
+For ML lifecycle management, see the [Data Engineering section](../data-engineering/README.md).*